What is PainDoctor.com?

 Don’t suffer with pain any longer.
-Use Paindoctor.com to find your problem, see what your treatment options are and then find a doctor.
+Use Paindoctor.com to find out more about your pain, see what your treatment options are, and then find a doctor.
 There’s no reason to be in pain.
 Get treated today.

 People often wonder what makes a primary care doctor different from a pain specialist.
 Frequent questions include whether a pain specialist will replace a primary care doctor or whether a primary care physician might be able to help patients deal with pain.

 Primary care doctors and pain specialists serve two distinct functions.
 This means their areas of care overlap a little and one doctor’s services don’t replace the other’s.